 Rhythm control is a therapy strategy, where we aggressively try to keep a normal sinus rhythm to get the symptoms under control and avoid the development of a heart failure.
-This is initially done with lifestyle adjustments, medication and cardioversions and afterwards with ablations.
+This is initially done with lifestyle adjustments, medication and cardioversions Through a cardioversion a normal heart rate should be achieved again and afterwards with ablations.

 ABLATION INSTEAD OF LIFELONG MEDICATIONS?

 Modern studies have shown that catheter ablation offers better long-term results than lifelong medication.
 Especially when patients don’t tolerate medications.
 They often suffer from the similar symptoms through the intake of those medications that try to prevent them from said symptoms.
 Medications and cardioversions can only help to a limited extent.
 With the progression of the disease a more aggressive approach becomes necessary.

 The procedure is performed under local anaesthesia.
 With a catheter that is inserted through the groin into the heart a “3D mapping” is done (an electrical map) and a live electrical image can be obtained from within the heart.
 With this precise picture of the arrhythmia, the responsible tissue can be specifically targeted inside the heart, so that the cardiac arrhythmia is terminated.
 This arrhythmia most often occurs in the pulmonary veins.
 This is why the procedure is called pulmonary vein isolation (PVI).